 - Although you can use the same daytime moisturizer at night, it is best to use a different moisturizer at night, because that’s when the skin is at its peak state of repair and regeneration.
 Try using a moisturizer containing retinol at night, as it helps to soothe and repair the skin overnight.

 - Eat a good diet.
 A bad diet can cause toxins to be accumulated in our body which may lead to acne and breakouts.
+Here’s the complete guide on what to eat for oily skin.

 - Follow a proper skincare routine, both in the morning and at night.
 This will prevent the skin from producing more oil.